 The expansion of Shopify Shipping and the Shopify Fulfillment Network - including a $1 billion investment into it - shows that the Canadian eCommerce giant is serious about competing against Amazon in North America and elsewhere.

-Merchants stand to benefit from cheaper and faster shipping, as well as happier customers and more conversions as the Shopify Fulfillment Network grows.
+Merchants benefit from cheaper and faster shipping, plus happier customers and more conversions as the Shopify Fulfillment Network grows.

 Taking on the giant: Shopify vs Amazon